Nevermore233/PGpath/README.md

   -o PGpath_based_reference.fasta \
   --recursive
 ```
----

 ### 4.3 Output Files

-The main output is a FASTA file.
-This FASTA file is the PGpath-derived population-adapted linear reference genome.
-By default, intermediate files are removed after the final FASTA is generated.
-Use `--keep-intermediate` to retain them:
+The main output is a FASTA file containing the PGpath-derived population-adapted linear reference genome.
+PGpath writes the FASTA atomically, so a reconstruction failure does not leave a partially written final file.

+By default, generated feature and prediction CSV files are removed when the run ends, including when a later pipeline step fails.
+Use `--keep-intermediate` to retain them for inspection or debugging:

 ```bash
 python pgpath.py \